hrishikesh214/php-api/README.md

 ```
 Only some request methods are allowed : `'PUT', 'POST', 'DELETE', 'PATCH', 'GET', 'PURGE'`

-`mount` return boolean value about whether endpoint is mounted successful or not
+`mount` returns boolean value about whether endpoint is mounted successfully or not

 ### `Passing URL Parameters`

-Use `Client` will automatically pass url parameters to the response function
+`Client` will automatically pass url parameters to the response function

 example is given below
 ```php